- Israel and the UAE agreed to normalize diplomatic and trade ties.

 What does MBZ want?

-Answer: Isolate Iran, benefit from Israeli technology, reinforce ties with the US.
+Answer: MBZ wants to isolate Iran, benefit from Israeli technology, reinforce ties with the US.

 Mohamed bin-Zayed’s decision to normalize relations is directly tied to the Crown Prince’s geopolitical ambitions in the Middle East.
 Throughout the 2010s, MBZ has overseen a surge in the UAE’s diplomatic and military power throughout the Arab World, consolidating the Emirates’ status as a leading geopolitical regional power alongside Saudi Arabia.
 However, bin-Zayed’s mounting regional power has been stalled by Iran, notably in Yemen, where Iran-backed Houthi rebels have taken the upper hand against the UAE and Saudi Arabia backed groups.

 MBZ can count on Bin-Salman’s support with the Israel deal because MBS desperately needs to turn the tide in Yemen.
 The prospect of Yemen becoming an Iranian allied state on Saudi Arabia’s southern border would be highly damaging to Saudi Arabia’s geopolitical position in the Middle East and to MBS’ standing.
 Iran backed Houthis also present a significant threat to the UAE, as they have targeted the Barakah nuclear power plant with cruise missiles, and the fall of Yemen to the Houthis would also be a major security blow for bin-Zayed.
 Bin-Zayed hopes that the new ties with Israel will put increased military pressure on Iranian backed groups in Syria, Lebanon and Iraq, forcing Iran to divert resources from the Yemeni conflict.